Pictures of Lastingham

 The enduring popularity of the East Coast of North Yorkshire owes much to the excellent long sandy beaches, while the lure of the wild moorland and its communities never fades...

-in the county of North Yorkshire(6.3 miles, 10.2 km, direction E of Lastingham)
+a Picturesque Village in the county of North Yorkshire(6.3 miles, 10.2 km, direction E of Lastingham)

 This beautiful isolated moorland village overlooks Newton Dale; the road plunges down towards the station, a watermill and a church, on Levisham Beck...